DavidLDawes/lightwalletd/README.md

 # Overview

 [lightwalletd](https://github.com/Asherda/lightwalletd) is a backend service that provides a bandwidth-efficient interface to the VerusCoin blockchain.
 Currently, lightwalletd supports the Sapling protocol version as its primary concern.
 The intended purpose of lightwalletd is to support the development of mobile-friendly shielded light wallets.
-The VerusCOin developers are porting this to the VerusCoin VRSC chain now.
-This version uses verusd rather than zcashd, but still has the old zcashd hashing support so it does not work yet.
-It thinks we are stuck at a reord immediately.
-Next PR should fix that and get lightwalletd working properly against VerusCoin's VESC chain using verusd.

-lightwalletd is a backend service that provides a bandwidth-efficient interface to the Zcash blockchain for mobile and other wallets, such as [Zecwallet](https://github.com/adityapk00/zecwallet-lite-lib).
+The VerusCoin developers ported lightwalletd to the VerusCoin VRSC chain.
+This version uses verusd rather than zcashd and implements the new VerusCoin hashing algorithms, up to and including V2b2.

 Lightwalletd has not yet undergone audits or been subject to rigorous testing.
 It lacks some affordances necessary for production-level reliability.
 We do not recommend using it to handle customer funds at this time (April 2020).